PaulGamerBoy101/101-Net/README.md

 <b>Tabs:</b>

-The Titles on the Tabs Do not Work at the Moment, so All Tabs Will Say "New Tab" Unless it is a Built in Page.
+~~The Titles on the Tabs Do not Work at the Moment, so All Tabs Will Say "New Tab" Unless it is a Built in Page.~~ This Issue Is Fixed in The Latest Code Update!